Ganapati/brOOKforce/README.md

 Usage
 -----

- - Add "?" char in message where you want to bruteforce bits
+ - Add "?" char in message where you want to bruteforce bits or char
- - Add "#CHECKSUM#" in message where you want to insert the generated checksum
+ - If checksum is needed, add "#CHECKSUM#" in message where you want to insert the generated value and defined a checksum function
  - Support Raw or Binary message

 Example Binary: